 Legal and Regulatory Risks.
-The Fund or the Reinsurance Interval Fund may be adversely affected by new (or revised) laws or regulations that may be imposed by the CFTC, the Commission, the U.S. Federal Reserve or other banking regulators or other governmental regulatory authorities or self-regulatory organizations that supervise the financial markets.
-The Fund or the Reinsurance Interval Fund may also be adversely affected by changes in the enforcement or interpretation of existing statutes and rules.
+The Fund may be adversely affected by new (or revised) laws or regulations that may be imposed by the CFTC, the Commission, the U.S. Federal Reserve or other banking regulators or other governmental regulatory authorities or self-regulatory organizations that supervise the financial markets.
+The Fund may also be adversely affected by changes in the enforcement or interpretation of existing statutes and rules.
 In addition, the securities and futures markets are subject to comprehensive statutes, regulations and margin requirements.
 The CFTC, the Commission, the Federal Deposit Insurance Corporation, other regulators and self-regulatory organizations and exchanges are authorized to take extraordinary actions in the event of market emergencies.
 The regulation of derivatives transactions and funds that engage in such transactions is an evolving area of law and is subject to modification by government and judicial action.

-Regulations could, among other things, adversely affect the value of the investments held by the Reinsurance Interval Fund, restrict the Reinsurance Interval Fund's ability to engage in derivatives transactions (for example, by making certain types of derivatives transactions no longer available to the Reinsurance Interval Fund) and/or increase the costs of such derivatives transactions (for example, by increasing margin or capital requirements) and the Reinsurance Interval Fund's ability to execute certain investment strategies may be adversely affected as a result.
+Regulations could, among other things, adversely affect the value of the investments held by the Fund, restrict the Fund's ability to engage in derivatives transactions (for example, by making certain types of derivatives transactions no longer available to the Fund) and/or increase the costs of such derivatives transactions (for example, by increasing margin or capital requirements) and the Fund's ability to execute certain investment strategies may be adversely affected as a result.
 It is unclear how the regulatory changes will affect counterparty risk.

-If a perception develops that there is or in the future could be renewed regulatory focus on participants who benefit from their participation in any U.S. government-sponsored program, or attempts by legislative and/or regulatory bodies to impose new restrictions and/or taxes and penalties on such participants, possibly even with retroactive effect, then the Reinsurance Interval Fund's position in such securities may be compromised.
+If a perception develops that there is or in the future could be renewed regulatory focus on participants who benefit from their participation in any U.S. government-sponsored program, or attempts by legislative and/or regulatory bodies to impose new restrictions and/or taxes and penalties on such participants, possibly even with retroactive effect, then the Fund's position in such securities may be compromised.

 Investment in Relatively New Issuers.
-The Reinsurance Interval Fund may occasionally gain exposure to the equities of selected new issuers.
+The Fund may occasionally gain exposure to the equities of selected new issuers.
 Direct or indirect investments in relatively new issuers, i.e., those having continuous operating histories of less than three years, may carry special risks and may be more speculative because such companies are relatively unseasoned.
 Such companies also may lack sufficient resources, may be unable to generate internally the funds necessary for growth and may find external financing to be unavailable on favorable terms or even totally unavailable.
 Those companies will often be involved in the development or marketing of a new product with no established market, which could lead to significant losses.
 The securities of such issuers may have a limited trading market, which may adversely affect their disposition and can result in their being priced lower than might otherwise be the case.
-If other investors who invest in such issuers trade the same securities when the Reinsurance Interval Fund attempts to dispose of its holdings, the Reinsurance Interval Fund may receive lower prices than might otherwise be the case.
+If other investors who invest in such issuers trade the same securities when the Fund attempts to dispose of its holdings, the Fund may receive lower prices than might otherwise be the case.